 Check and Update Outdated Graphics Driver

 First thing first, you’ll always want to keep up-to-date with your graphics drivers.
 The graphics drivers are what make the graphics on your PC run properly, and new driver updates fix a lot of bugs that may occur in games.
-And outdated graphics drivers can be the reason behind your Valorant crashing on PC.
-So here’s how you can update your graphics drivers:
+So, here’s how you can update your graphics drivers: